rehan-anjum/Minimax-Tic-Tac-Toe/README.md

 # minimax-tic-tac-toe
-Tic-Tac-Toe implemented in python, which utilizes the minimax algorithm
+Tic-Tac-Toe implemented in Python3, which utilizes the minimax algorithm.

 This was my ICS3U summative.